How To Grow Chervil Microgreens: Unique Seeds And Flavor

 If you have read my other articles, we will use the weighted blackout method with the seed sown on top of the soil.

-Now, if you're not familiar with those terms, you can most likely get an idea from the photos included in this article, or you can watch a video on the process by clicking this link
+Now, if you’re unfamiliar with those terms, you can most likely get an idea from the photos included in this article, or you can watch a video on the process by clicking this link

 Where to Buy Chervil Microgreen Seed?

 Well, in the Home Microgreens Store!
 We sell seed pre-packaged for the Home Microgreens Tray, 1010 Trays, or by the Ounce and 4-ounce bags.
-Seed for many microgreen varieties is also available in 1-pound bags.
+The seed for many microgreen varieties is also available in 1-pound bags.

 How Much Chervil Seed?